 St. Mary’s University, through the M.S. in Cybersecurity program, has been designated by the National Security Agency (NSA) and the Department of Homeland Security (DHS) as a National Center of Academic Excellence in Cyber Defense (CAE-CD).

 St. Mary’s is a nationally recognized Hispanic-Serving Institution with a diverse student population of more than 3,500 of all faiths and backgrounds.

 U.S. News & World Report

-“The higher the quality of the program and the lower the cost, the better the deal,” as U.S. News & World Report put it.
-St. Mary’s was ranked third in the West region in the Best Value Schools rankings.
+The higher the quality of the program and the lower the cost, the better the deal, as U.S. News & World Report has said.
+St. Mary’s was ranked fifth in the West region in the Best Value Schools rankings.

 The Brookings Institution gave St. Mary’s a score of 99 out of 100, making it the top university in San Antonio, second in Texas and 17th nationally for how well it prepares students for careers – ahead of Harvard, Notre Dame, Yale, Texas A&M and UT-Austin.
 Brookings uses government and private data to analyze college value-added, considering the economic success of graduates – incomes, occupations and loan repayment rates.

 The Association of Catholic Colleges and Universities found that Catholic institutions offer students a higher return on investment (ROI) just 10 years after degree completion than other private and liberal arts colleges, outpacing them by at least $15,000.
 Then, just five years later, Catholic colleges begin to increase their lead in ROI over all other types of institutions, including public colleges and universities.
 The Catholic edge becomes pronounced in the long term (40 years after degree completion), showing the highest median ROI among all types of higher education institutions — 16% higher than private nonprofit universities and 27% higher than public institutions.
 Read more in the ACCU newsletter, Update.